levythu/Plan5/src/protocol/rtcp/README.md

   "V": 10000,   // a number, specifying the protocol version "R": /*TYPE-ROLE*/,
   "N": "WhoIAm",
-}
+  "HeartBeat": 0, // Required hb rate (in ms), only valid in aloha from DP->IS }

 TYPE-ROLE = [RRoleDS = 0, RRoleDC = 1, RRoleIS = 2, RRoleIC = 3, RRoleDP = 4,